 STEP 5: Proofread and Click Send!

 We’ve reached the final step, so double-check you have entered the right info and then press Send!

 Your document will now be converted to a traditional fax file and then securely transmitted to the recipient's fax machine.

 The process takes less than a minute to complete, after which you’ll receive a confirmation on your email with all the details of the transmission.
 This ensures the other part has received the document(s).

-What Types of Files Can I Convert to Fax?
+What Types of Files Can I Send as Fax?

 File compatibility is an important aspect to take into account when picking a provider, after all, that’s a big part of what makes online faxing such a powerful tool!

 The files attached to your email message are converted into a fax image, a TIFF file actually, and then forwarded to the receiving fax machine.

 These are the file types that are supported by the vast majority of online fax services out there.

 Each service has its own list of hundreds of compatible file types that are only used in certain industries or markets.
 Check out their FAQ sections for more information.